 Variable Registry-Level Fees

 .
-In the event that Registry is required to pay Variable Registry-Level Fees to ICANN in accordance with the Registry Agreement, Registry is entitled to collect such Fees from Registrar, and Registrar hereby gives its express approval of Registry's collection, in addition to Fees due to Registry under 4.2 above, of the amount that is equivalent to the Variable Registry-Level Fee paid by Registry to ICANN with respect to Registrar's Domain Names in the Registry TLD.
+In the event that Registry is required to pay Variable Registry-Level Fees to ICANN in accordance with the Registry Agreement, Registry is entitled to collect such Fees from Registrar, and Registrar hereby gives its express approval of Registry's collection, in addition to Fees due to Registry under this Article 4, of the amount that is equivalent to the Variable Registry-Level Fee paid by Registry to ICANN with respect to Registrar's Domain Names in the Registry TLD.

 CONFIDENTIALITY AND INTELLECTUAL PROPERTY